rstudio/renv/tests/testthat/_snaps/snapshot.md

       # Downloading packages ---

       - Downloading egg from CRAN ...
-OK [XXXX bytes in 0.0012s]
+OK [XXXX bytes in XXs]

       The following package(s) will be installed: